tpayne/kubernetes-examples/YAML/setups/postgres/README.md

 Notes
 -----
 - https://hub.docker.com/_/postgres
-- This example is only for demo purposes.
-IT WILL NOT WORK IN PRODUCTION ENVIRONMENTS DUE TO POSSIBLE DATA INSCONSISTENCY ISSUES
+- This example is only for demo purposes